 The next operation, “PC += 1”, increments PC by one.
 On the C74-6502, this is done by a dedicated 16-bit Incrementer circuit.
 In the microcode, the “+=“ and “-=“ operators specifically denote the use of the Incrementer, as opposed to the ALU, to perform increment or decrement operations.

 Finally, the “END” microcode operation tells the CPU Control Unit that this marks the end of the current 6502 instruction.
-Internally, the C74-6502 keeps a “Q” Step Counter to index into the microcode ROMs.
-The Q Counter is incremented by one on every cycle to fetch the next microinstruction.
-The END operation resets this counter to zero so the first microinstruction of the next opcode will be fetched next.
+Internally, the C74-6502 keeps a “Q” Step Counter to index into the microcode for a given opcode.
+The Q Counter is incremented by one every cycle in order to fetch the next microinstruction.
+The END operation resets this counter to zero so it points to the first microinstruction of the opcode just fetched.

-So, to summarize, the FetchOpcode microinstruction uses the address at PC to load the next opcode into the IR, increments PC by one, and resets the Q counter to 0 for the next instruction.
+To summarize, the FetchOpcode microinstruction uses the address at PC to load the next opcode into the IR, increments PC by one, and resets the Q counter to 0 to start the instruction.

 Let’s now examine the FetchOperand microinstruction: